Stauffer's alternative violin design from 1828. That the upper part seems wider than the lower one, is an optical illusion.

 Johann Georg Stauffer's baptismal entry in the 1778 records of St. Stephen's Cathedral.
 Stauffer's godparents were the "Tagwerker" (laborer) Johann Georg Sig and his wife Theresia.
 (A-Wd, Tom.
 94, fol.
 128r)

-After starting out as a carpenter and finishing his apprenticeship with Franz Geissenhof, Stauffer in 1800 took over the shop of violin maker Ignatz Partl (1732–1819), and on 20 June 1800, took the oath as Viennese citizen.
+After starting out as a carpenter and finishing his apprenticeship with Franz Geissenhof, Stauffer, in 1800, took over the shop of violin maker Ignatz Partl (1732–1819), and on 20 June 1800, took the oath as Viennese citizen.

 Johann Georg Staufer taking the oath as "Wiener Bürger".
 The signature below Staufer's is that of the guild's head Mathias Thir (A-Wsa, Sonderregistraturen, Bürgereidbuch B1/10, fol.
 70r)